KQM-git/TCL/docs/characters/cryo/aloy.md

 * Aloy can gain **Coil Stacks** while off-field.
 * **Chillwater Bomblets** snapshot on **Frozen Wilds** cast.
 * Recasting **Frozen Wilds** will cause existing **Chillwater Bomblets** to explode.
+* The ATK% decrease persists for its full duration even when this character leaves party.
+Click [here](../../evidence/combat-mechanics/party-mechanics.md#debuffsteam-buffs-with-duration-persist-after-applier-leaves-party) for the finding.

 </TabItem>